 \gra~provides three modular pipelines to compare and evaluate node-label, edge-label and edge prediction performance under different experimental settings (section \ref{sub:grape-fair-comparison-pipeline}, fig.~\ref{fig:schema}b), as well as utilities for graph visualization (fig.~\ref{fig:schema}c).
-These pipelines allow non-expert users to tailor their desired experimental setup and easily obtain actionable and reproducible results (Fig.~\ref{fig:schema}b).
+These pipelines allow non-expert users to tailor their desired experimental setup and quickly obtain actionable and reproducible results (Fig.~\ref{fig:schema}b).
 Furthermore, \gra~provides interfaces to integrate third-party models and libraries (e.g., KarateClub~\cite{karateclub} and PyKeen~\cite{ali2021pykeen} libraries).
-In this way, the evaluation pipelines can be used to obtain a fair comparison between models implemented or integrated in \gra.
+This way, the evaluation pipelines can compare models implemented or integrated into \gra~ (section~\ref{sec:automated_pipeline}).

-The possibility to integrate external models and the availability of graphs for testing them on the same datasets allows to answer a still open and crucial issue in literature, which regards the FAIR (Findable, Accessible, Interoperable, and Reusable), objective, reproducible, and efficient comparison of graph-based methods and software implementations (Section \ref{sub:grape-fair-data}).
+The possibility to integrate external models and the availability of graphs for testing them on the same datasets allows for answering a still open and crucial issue in literature, which regards the FAIR, objective, reproducible, and efficient comparison of graph-based methods and software implementations (Section \ref{sub:grape-fair-data}).

-We used the evaluation pipelines to compare the edge prediction and node-label prediction performance of \(16\) node embedding models, \(12\) reimplemented in \gra~and \(4\) integrated from the KarateClub library~\cite{karateclub}.
-Moreover, we compared \gra~ with state-of-the-art graph-processing libraries across several types of graphs having different size and characteristics, including big real-world graphs such as {\it Wikipedia}, the {\it CTD}, Comparative Toxicogenomic Database~\cite{Davis21} and biomedical Knowledge Graphs generated through {\it PheKnowLator}~\cite{Callahan20}, showing that \gra~achieves state-of-the-art results in processing big real-world graphs both in terms of empirical time and space complexity and prediction performance.
+We used the evaluation pipelines to compare the edge and node-label prediction performance of \(16\) embedding models.
+Moreover, we compared \gra~ with state-of-the-art graph-processing libraries across several types of graphs having different sizes and characteristics, including big real-world graphs such as {\it Wikipedia}, the {\it CTD}, Comparative Toxicogenomic Database~\cite{Davis21} and biomedical Knowledge Graphs generated through {\it PheKnowLator}~\cite{Callahan20}, showing that \gra~achieves state-of-the-art results in processing big real-world graphs both in terms of empirical time and space complexity and prediction performance.